Photo by: Shutterstock/Brocreative

 Aruba is unique among the Caribbean islands.
-The Dutch influence gives the island an international feel with multi-lingual locals, luxury resorts and shopping, and US dollars accepted everywhere.
-Kid friendly Aruba has soft sand beaches on the western shores and rocky desert landscapes along the other coasts.
+The Dutch influence gives the island an international feel with multi-lingual locals, luxury resorts and shopping, and U.S. dollars accepted everywhere.
+Kid friendly Aruba has soft, sandy beaches on the western shores and rocky, desert landscapes along the other coasts.
 Families, mainly from North America, flock to this island nation to enjoy water activities, delicious food, world-class customer service, and fun in the sun.
-The islanders are hospitable and our days consisted of both relaxing and adventurous activities to keep us as busy as we wanted to be.
+The islanders are hospitable and our days on Aruba consisted of both relaxing and adventurous activities to keep us as busy as we wanted to be.

 From the Airport

 After a short 15-minute ride through town on the prearranged hotel shuttle, we arrived at the Aruba Marriott and Stellaris Casino.
 Airport shuttles can be easily arranged in advance through the resort.
 Of course, an additional fee does apply but the convenience is worth it!
 You can always opt to take a taxi or rent a car and drive to the resort.
 The taxis charge a set rate for trips rather than operate on a meter so just ask the driver for a rate sheet when you arrive at the airport.
 Rates are shown in US dollars as well as Aruban Florin.
 Drivers will gladly accept US dollars for payment.
 What a relief!
 No need to exchange currency.